Sustainability

 A recent pupil-led sustainability aim was to reduce meat consumption and lower carbon emissions, through a ‘Meat Free Mondays’ initiative.
 College worked with suppliers to reduce waste and promoted a Buy Local strategy, which reduced the carbon footprint and hit a target of zero waste to landfill.

 “We soon know if we are not doing enough or are not doing it properly.
-Children want to have a voice.
-The pupils lead on this and it’s incredibly empowering for them.”
+Our pupils lead on this and it’s incredibly empowering for them to help influence what we're doing.”

 Mr Nigel Richards